vapoursynth/vapoursynth/doc/api/vapoursynth.h.rst

       Length of the clip.

+      Since API R3.2 (VapourSynth R27) this is no longer allowed to be 0, i.e. clips with unknown length are not supported.

    .. c:member:: int flags

       The flags passed to createFilter_ (either 0, or one or more of